2.3 — Instruction Drifting and How to Fix It

 🏗️ The Drift Prevention Hierarchy

-- Positional Weighting: Place the most critical constraints at the very bottom of the prompt (Recency Bias).
+Positional Weighting: Place the most critical constraints at the very bottom of the prompt (Recency Bias).
+This exploits the LLM's tendency to prioritize the most recently encountered instructions.
+Think of it as placing your most important reminders right before you start a task.

 Technical Snippet: The Anchor Pattern